 - Understand migratory movements through the region to effectively address conservation challenges.

 - Share information and protocols so that migration data are available to address important research questions at multiple scales.

-- Banding and ground surveys
+- Banding and ground surveys working group

-- Radar and acoustics
+- Radar and acoustics working group

 The Midwest Migration Network website was made possible thanks to web design and technical assistance by Dave Bishop.
 The Midwest Migration Network logo was designed by Roxanne Gasperetti.